kevinbae15/bionic-reader/README.md

 - Does not send any information to external servers.
 - Operates entirely within your browser.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Inspired by the Bionic Reading® method developed by Renato Casutt.